jonny-wg2/jonny-wg2.github.io/README.md

 Single most reason:
 - buy something today that is better tomorrow
-Get the tools to differenciate your company
+Get the tools to differentiate your company
 No constraints

 Imagine a telco core network with no constraints